nxskok/pasias/docs/03-data-summaries.md

 I am not doing any further analysis with these, so just displaying them is good.

-I have to do a preliminary step to get the date-times *with* their year in one place. ``str_c- glues pieces of text together: in this case, the year, a space, and then the rest of the
+I have to do a preliminary step to get the date-times *with* their year in one place. `str_c` glues pieces of text together: in this case, the year, a space, and then the rest of the
-``Date&Time-.
-I stored this in ``longdt-.
-The second ``mutate- is the business end of it: ``ymd_hm- takes a piece of text containing a year, month (by name or number), day, hours, minutes *in that order*, and extracts those things from it, storing the whole thing as an R date-time.
+`Date&Time-.
+I stored this in \verb-longdt-.
+The second verb-mutate- is the business end of it: verb-ymd_hm- takes a piece of text containing a year, month (by name or number), day, hours, minutes *in that order*, and extracts those things from it, storing the whole thing as an R date`time.
 Note that the AM/PM was handled properly.
 The benefit of doing that is we can extract anything from the dates, such as the month or day of week, or take differences between the dates.
-Or even check that the Julian dates were calculated correctly (the ``lubridate- function is called ``yday- for "day of year"):
+Or even check that the Julian dates were calculated correctly (the `lubridate- function is called verb-yday` for "day of year"):

 ```r